 Applicants must also submit standardized test scores for the Graduate Record Examination (GRE), the Law School Admission Test (LSAT), or the Graduate Management Admission Test (GMAT).
 Applicants must have taken one of these exams within the last five years to be considered.
 Scores for the GRE exam are preferred.
 The standardized test requirement is waived for applicants who have completed a PhD or JD degree.
 Applicants must upload their unofficial transcript to show that the degree has been conferred.
 For those who have completed a master’s degree, they may submit an application without having taken a standardized test but may be subject to take the exam, pending application review by the admissions committee.

-Prior to beginning MPA@UNC coursework, students must complete a three-credit course in American Government and Policy.
+Students must complete a three-credit course in American Government and Policy.
 If they have not taken this course at any point in their academic history, their admissions counselor can advise them on institutions offering a valid course, including a self-paced online version.
-(While students may be granted conditional admission without the course, they must complete the course prior to beginning their course of study in MPA@UNC.)
+Students must fulfill this requirement prior to registering for their second term.